by Patrick G

 It's always fun and games with a restoration, but the great thing about restoring a classic Mustang, is the abundance of parts and options.

-I'll give you a few suggestions, here, and hopefully others will be able to contribute to help out.
+and hopefully others will be able to contribute to help out.